Feature Friday: Partners in Online Teaching (Faculty Associates)

-This is where the Libraries Faculty Associates come in.
+This is where the Spring 2021 Libraries Faculty Associates come in.
 Many offices on campus have faculty associates, including the Writing Center, the Center for Faculty Innovation (CFI), and others.
-Currently these faculty associates work with the online learning team in the Libraries to support faculty in three focus areas: online teaching, online learning, and research and creativity.
+Currently these faculty associates work with the Online Learning team in the Libraries to support faculty in three focus areas: online teaching, online learning, and research and creativity.

 In the Q&A below, get to know our three faculty associates and how other JMU faculty can benefit from working with them.

 If you need support with online and hybrid teaching, we invite you to:

 - join our Institute for Online & Hybrid Learning (learn more)

 - drop in to one of our virtual office hours

 - browse our Guide to Hybrid & Online Teaching for faculty